code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-G.md

 The `merkleizeSha256` function can be optimized by using in-place computation to store intermediate hashes at each level of the Merkle tree.
 This approach eliminates the need to create new arrays, reducing memory usage and gas costs.
 Note that this optimization requires that the `leaves` array not be used again after it is modified.

-Based on the current implementation, this optimization is valid.
-It's because there are no further usages of the `leaves` array.
+This optimization is valid based on the current implementation because the `leaves` array is not used again after it is modified.

 **2. Assembly**
 The use of assembly code to load the left and right siblings into memory is more gas-efficient than using the `abi.encodePacked` function.

 **3. Unchecked Arithmetic**
-The use of unchecked arithmetic is more gas-efficient as it skips checks for overflow or underflow.

-This optimization for `uint i` is safe because of `i < numNodesInLayer`.
-Therefore, overflow is not possible.
+The use of unchecked arithmetic for `uint i` is more gas-efficient as it skips checks for overflow or underflow.
+This optimization is safe because `i` is always less than `numNodesInLayer`, meaning that overflow is not possible.

 ### Proof of Concept